Rashes

 Do

-- Use moisturizers twice daily (more often on hands) to
+- use moisturizers twice daily (more often on hands) to hydrate and soften

-- Clip fingernails short and even wear light cotton gloves if
+- clip fingernails short and even wear light cotton gloves to stop

-- Wear gloves when washing dishes and don’t allow your hands
+- wear gloves when washing dishes or clothing, and dont allow your

 Dont

-- Expose your skin to very cold or very hot air.
+- expose your skin to very cold or hot air.

 |